ItradeLQ/osticket-prereqs/README.md

 <p>
 From the Installation file download MYSQL.5.5.62.

 Open it and agree.
-Select typical setup and install.
+Select the typical setup and install.
 Make sure that the box is marked before Installing.

 Select the standard configuration> user name is root and password is Password1> execute>finish.
 </p>